axiomhq/next-axiom/README.md

 });
 ```

-:warning: `next-axiom` is still experimental for non-Vercel platforms and is subject to change.

 ## Usage

 ### Web Vitals

-:warning: Web-Vitals are not yet supported in Next.js 13 and above.
+> **Warning**: Web-Vitals are not yet supported in Next.js 13 and above.
 Please use Next.js 12 or below.
+We [submitted a patch](https://github.com/vercel/next.js/pull/47319) and as soon as Next.js 13.2.5 is out, we'll add support here.

 Go to `pages/_app.js` or `pages/_app.ts` and add the following line to report web vitals: